maxijabase/TF2-AFK-Manager/README.md

 # TF2 AFK Manager

-A fully featured AFK (Away From Keyboard) management system for Team Fortress 2 servers.
+An AFK management system for Team Fortress 2 servers.
+Original plugin by Rothgar, adjustments by JoinedSenses.
+This version includes forwards, natives, and further code cleanup.

 ## Features